Museums Facing Extinction

 Research & Harvest

+The first step is all about researching the current state of the ecosystem and harvesting content and knowledge.
 Collective mapping of the current local and global state of the museum field within the scope of the climate emergency.
-Key principles of behaviour, values and actions of museums to move towards a climate-resilient future, strengths and sore points of the industry and the possible levels of actions are being identified.
+Identification of the key principles of behaviour, values, and actions of museums to move towards a climate-resilient future, the strengths and sore points of the industry, and the possible levels of action.

 2